Sumit31-cyber/movies-db/README.md

-# movies-db
+# Movies-Db
-React-native app which shows movie details and ratings
+React-native app which shows movie details and ratings.

 ### Movies-DB is a react-native application which shows latest movies || web series || tv shows review and start ratings.